fbpx

 • You didn’t willfully send the messages

-It may be the case that the language you used was labelled as obscene when it actually was not, but it also may be the case that you used obscene language in an environment where it doesn’t constitute illegal activity.
-Case law provides protections for people who use obscene language with people who have a history of using such language with each other.
+The language you used may label as obscene when it actually is not, or you may use obscene language in an environment where it doesn’t constitute illegal activity.
+Case law protects people who use obscene language with others who have a history of using such language with each other.

 EX: Joe calls his friend, Bill, who doesn’t pick up, so he leaves a voice message for him.
 Joe and Bill are known to use obscene language with each other, so Joe jokingly includes some obscenities in the message.
 Bill’s wife, who doesn’t know Joe, listens to the message and is disgusted, so she calls the police on Joe and has him arrested for violating PC 653m.
 Joe should be found innocent because he has an established history of using vulgar language with Bill.

-Your message must have also been sent with the intention of harassing or annoying someone.
-This does not simply mean that someone was annoyed or felt harassed, but the sender must have meant to annoy or harass.
+You must have also sent your message with the intention of harassing or annoying someone.
+This doesn’t just mean someone got annoyed or felt harassed; the sender must have intended to annoy or harass.
 A telemarketer that calls every day may be annoying, however they do not call with that intention, but rather to sell their product.

-Lastly, you may not have known that the messages were sent at all, meaning that no crime has been committed.
+Lastly, you may not have known that someone sent the messages, meaning no crime occurred.
 In reference to the earlier example about a mother’s children using her phone to call a pizza restaurant, the mother may not have known that they were using her phone for that purpose, meaning that it would not be a violation of PC 653m.

 Leave a Reply